I’ve been wanting to make a new on-the-go protein bar for a while, and after some tweaking and testing it’s ready for you!

 This recipe answers all of my requirements, and is a perfect snack, will stand in for you as a breakfast bar first thing in the morning if you’re on the go, tastes delicious, and is super easy to make.

-With quick energy from the bananas, a slow release of energy from the healthy, anti-oxidant rich fat from the almond butter, protein to replenish your muscle tissue and the combined superfood benefits of acai, cacao and all the goodness in Organifi you’ll be ready to conquer the day!
+With quick energy from the bananas, a slow release of energy from the healthy, anti-oxidant rich fat from the almond butter, the combined superfood benefits of acai, cacao and all of the goodness and protein to replenish your muscle tissue in Berry Green Protein you’ll be ready to conquer the day!

-While Organifi and Acai powder may not be common staples in your kitchen, having them on hand is well worth it for much more than just this recipe – and you can easily swap them out for other superfood powders you want to try out as the amounts given will help you stabilize your recipe correctly for baking.
+While cacao and acai powder may not be common staples in your kitchen, having them on hand is well worth it for much more than just this recipe – and you can easily swap them out for other superfood powders you want to try out as the amounts given will help you stabilize your recipe correctly for baking.

-I use Organifi when I’m traveling or have run out of greens, but I also like to add it into a smoothie to give my body a broader spectrum of micronutrients from plant foods.
+I love Berry Green Protein when I’m busy or on the go, but I also like to add it into a smoothie or bake with it to give my body a broader spectrum of micronutrients from plant foods.

 Acai is the victim of many over sensationalized health claims but the truth is that it, like many dark colored berries and fruits, is an excellent source of antioxidants, fiber, iron, calcium and anthocyanins – all clinically proven to be beneficial to our health.
 It’s so important to have a variety of plant foods in your diet for all their wonderful benefits, and I love the flavor of Acai.